mandeep022/Medicare_App/README.md

             3) Then you need to select any specific disease from the list and it will show you the symptoms of that particular disease.

+YOGA:
+            If you want to know about yoga then select the YOGA option in the menu bar and at the bottom it shows two options of yoga that shows the images and also directions to do it when you select any option from them.